Do you know what this is?

 It’s hard to tell.

-Of course, us marketers can still work with what we have at our disposal.
+Of course, we marketers can still work with what we have at our disposal.
 That ambiguity isn’t an excuse to ignore the identity of our customers.

-Still, the better we know our customers, the more effective our content marketing strategy will end up being.
+Still, the better we know our customers, the more effective our content marketing strategy ends up being.